Published July 2017 • Updated July 2022 • Read Time: 7 minutes

 All Cavansites are natural, enhanced only by tumbling, cutting, and polishing.

-Cavansite is a Phyllosilicate.
+Cavansite is a phyllosilicate mineral.
 Silicates are minerals which contain the elements Silicon (a light gray shiny metal) and Oxygen (a colorless gas).
 Together, these two elements form a tetrahedron – a shape similar to a pyramid – with a Silicon atom in the center and Oxygen atoms at each of the four corners.
 These tetrahedra connect with other chemical structures, in six different ways, to form various minerals and rocks.
 There are six main groups of Silicate minerals, and these main groups are further subdivided into secondary subdivisions, such as Quartz and Feldspar.
-Cavansite belongs to the Phyllosilicate group, whose tetrahedra connect at three corners to form hexagonal rings.
+Cavansite belongs to the phyllosilicate group, whose tetrahedra connect at three corners to form hexagonal rings.

 Cavansite’s energy works well with its “friends” – crystal associates formed in the same geological environment.
 Try it in combination with Stilbite